Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB202', 'Reading the Details of Files on the Windows File System')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB202.aspx">KB202</a> Reading the Details of Files on the Windows File System

 In the KB62 article - Accessing Files using Rapise we explain how to access the names, versions and locations of files on the Windows file system.
 One customer asked - can we verify any file details other than version.
 This article provides sample code for accessing other information.
+Note: if you have Rapise 5.5+ then you may simply use File.Info action.

 ### <a onclick="return RegisterKbClick('KB203', 'Accessing the Windows Registry using Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB203.aspx">KB203</a> Accessing the Windows Registry using Rapise